RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 ## Controls
 You will configure controls differently depending on which emulator you use:

-### lr-fbalpha and lr-fbalpha2012
+### lr-fbneo and lr-fbalpha2012

-lr-fbalpha and lr-fbalpha2012 utilise RetroArch configs.
+lr-fbneo and lr-fbalpha2012 utilise RetroArch configs.
 Add custom RetroArch controls to the `retroarch.cfg` file in:
 ```
-/opt/retropie/configs/fba/retroarch.cfg
+/opt/retropie/configs/neogeo/retroarch.cfg
 ```

 For more information on custom RetroArch controls see: [RetroArch Configuration](RetroArch-Configuration)